defa-ekky1073/techtest-submit/README.md

 To apply the specified plan to the provider

 ### Step 2: Upload Techtest Cookbook to your Chef Server/Chef Manage
-With assumption that you have installed the Chef Workstation ([instruction here](https://docs.chef.io/workstation/install_workstation/)) and have Chef Server/Chef Manage fired up and ready to go, you can copy cookbook directory to your `chef-repo` cookbook directory, then run
+With assumption that you have installed the Chef Workstation ([instruction here](https://docs.chef.io/workstation/install_workstation/)) and have Chef Server/Chef Manage fired up and ready to go, you can copy techtest cookbook directory to your `chef-repo` cookbook directory, then run

 > berks install